-Vital statistics: Around 15,000 students, just over 10,000 of which are full-time undergrads.
+Vital statistics: Over 15,000 students, over 11,000 of which are full-time undergrads.
 Highly rated for teaching and research, York is one of the most successful of the 1960s universities.
 Its policy of concentrating on a small number of large departments has paid off.
 York is one of 24 Russell Group universities, dedicated to the highest levels of academic excellence.

-Graduate prospects: Ranked 43rd with 69.6 per cent entering graduate level employment.
-Quite low considering its overall ranking.
+Graduate prospects: Ranked 29th with 73.7 per cent entering graduate level employment.

 Cheap to live there?
 Average- private rents are around £70 to £85 per week.

 Transport links: Take the train or a coach (cheaper) for London, Glasgow or Birmingham.
 For local travel, use buses or bikes.

 Fees: Home and EU students pay £9,000 per year, with international students paying from £14,340 to £25,420 (for medicine).